 Following the Kentucky Derby, the annual Preakness Stakes is the second leg of the Triple Crown.
-It is run the third Saturday in May at Baltimore's Pimlico Race Course, and a celebration leads up to the running.
+It runs the third Saturday in May at Baltimore's Pimlico Race Course, and a celebration leads up to the running.

-Preakness Celebration has become a tradition for people of all ages since its inception in 1988.
-This series of special events celebrates the annual running of the Preakness Stakes, Baltimore's "Super Bowl" and the second jewel in thoroughbred racing's prestigious Triple Crown.
+The Preakness Celebration has become a tradition for people of all ages since its inception in 1988.
+This series of special events celebrates the annual running of the Preakness Stakes, Baltimore's "Super Bowl," and the second jewel in thoroughbred racing's prestigious Triple Crown.

 Each year, a variety of special events take place throughout the week leading up to the big race.
 Those events often include a jockey autograph session, 20-minute morning tours of Pimlico (where visitors can view the sunrise from the Grandstand apron and watch the Preakness contenders' morning workouts) and more.